jackgray/narc_arch/docs/source/orchestration.rst

 Cons
     -   Additional point of failure with containerization conversion for using Docker containers.
-    -   Docker is the standard; offers more plug-and-play pipelines.
     -   No Kubernetes integration - could create complications with resource management (having multiple independent clusters with isolated load balancing )
     -   Not as conducive for complicated, automatically triggered